connectkosala/connectkosala/README.md

 - 🔭 &nbsp; I’m currently learning more about software development.
 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; I was educated up to A / L at T/Kantale Central College.
 - 💼 I also have knowledge of web development, UI / UX designing, database management and frameworks.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.